apache/www-site/content/foundation/marks/pmcs.md

--- The domain is Apache branded in appearance just as a.o sites are, and offers clear and prominent links directly to project.a.o/path for all likely contributor topics, like downloads, API docs, mailing lists, etc. etc.
+-- The domain is Apache branded in appearance just as a.o sites are, and offers clear and prominent links directly to project.a.o/path for all likely contributor topics, like downloads, API docs, and mailing lists.

 **Examples of non-apache.org domain approvals**